Our History: 50 Years of nourishing our community

 During our 40th year of operation, the Food Bank passes out 20 million pounds of food, over half of which was fresh fruits and vegetables.

-Larry Sly retires and passes the torch to new CEO & President, Joel Sjostrom.
+Larry Sly retires and passes the torch to new CEO and President, Joel Sjostrom.

 COVID-19 hits and the Food Bank does not stop service; drive-thru distributions help to keep recipients and volunteers safe.
 The National Guard helps assemble food boxes and the Food Bank distributes a record-breaking 40 million pounds of food in a single year.